ardanlabs/gotraining/topics/profiling/blocking/README.md

 ## Running a Trace

-Once you have a test established you can use the **-trace file.out** option with the go test tool.
+Once you have a test established you can use the **-trace trace.out** option with the go test tool.

 	go test -trace trace.out
 	go tool trace trace.out